-Lockout Tagout (LOTO) Procedure Explained: Complete Workplace Safety Guide (2026)
+Lockout Tagout (LOTO) Procedure Explained: Step-by-Step Guide + Checklist (2026)

 Lockout Tagout (LOTO) is one of the most important safety procedures used in industrial workplaces to prevent accidental machine startup during maintenance or repair work.
 LOTO procedures help protect workers from hazardous energy sources such as electricity, hydraulic pressure, mechanical motion, and compressed air.